rhberro/the-fake-backend/README.md

 | overrides[].search     | no       |         | Described above |
 | overrides[].pagination | no       | `false` | Described above |
 | overrides[].selected   | no       | `false` | Described above |

-This property allows you to create an array of options that will override the current `method` option.

 ## Guides